-- continue to integrate Council's ten year capital program with the long-term financial plan - · investigate capitalizing interest expense for qualifying assets - continue to partner with QTC in undertaking credit/sustainability reviews or similar where practicable to ensure current budgeting, forecasting and financing assumptions and parameters are reasonable.
+- continue to integrate Council's ten-year capital program with the long-term financial plan - investigate capitalising interest expense for qualifying assets - continue to partner with QTC in undertaking credit/sustainability reviews or similar where practicable to ensure current budgeting, forecasting and financing assumptions and parameters are reasonable.

-The above graph illustrates Council can clearly cover the principal and interest payments associated with borrowings.
+The above graph illustrates Council can adequately service principal and interest payments associated with borrowings.
 In recent years, Council has utilised surplus cash as a preference over increasing liabilities on the community's balance sheet.